trs/superstruct-middleware/readme.md

 > Create an express handler to validate the request using a superstruct structure.

-First argument takes either a property of the request object to validate, or a function taking the request and response objects and returning a value to validate.
+First argument takes a property of the request object to validate.

 Second argument is the superstruct structure type.